Pringley/dry-cereal/content.markdown

     If the task is one of the character's Techniques, he or she can automatically use a Margin of **Good [+2]**.

-2. **Use a Knack**
+2. **Use a Skill**

-    Instead, if the task falls under a use case for one of the character's Knacks, he or she can simply use the Knack's Modifier as the success Margin.
+    Instead, if the task falls under a use case for one of the character's Skills, he or she can simply use the Skill's Modifier as the success Margin.
 For example, a character with *Mediocre [+0] Close Combat* can automatically throw a Mediocre [+0] punch.